 The first stage, specification and partitioning taking an initial specification of the digital system to be implemented and partition it into processes to be implemented in hardware and software components.
-This system uses occam as specification mechanism [1].
-The main reason to use occam is that, being based on CSP [2] occam has a simple and a elegant semantics, given in terms of algebraic laws.
-Applying these laws transformations can be done in the original description.
-Allowing a correct by proof partitioning.
+This system uses occam as specification mechanism [4].
+The main reason to use occam is that, being based on CSP [5] occam has a simple and a elegant semantics, given in terms of algebraic laws, which allows the partitioning be performed by applying a series of algebraic transformations into the initial occam description in order to preserve the semantics.
 These transformations change the initial specification and as result new concurrent processes and communication are introduced.
 Despite being a new description, the transformed one is guaranteed to have the same semantic as the original specification.
-The set of transformation rules is applied according to the results of a cost analysis obtained by using a Petri net based estimator and clustering techniques[3].
+The set of transformation rules is applied according to the results of a cost analysis obtained by using a Petri net based estimator and clustering techniques [3].
 The interface generation depends on the number of concurrent processes of different nature (hardware/software) that communicate, the type of the data being transferred between the processes and also the target architecture taken into account.
 Most co-design systems considers a very simple architecture composed of one software component.
-In order to have a pre-defined protocol some systems consider the hardware running as a co-processor, i.e. hardware and software do not execute concurrently [4][5].
+In order to have a pre-defined protocol some systems consider the hardware running as a co-processor, i.e. hardware and software do not execute concurrently [1][2].